 My session fee ($78) includes:

-• Texas ESA letter or Service Dog letter
+- A Texas ESA letter (and rarely Service Dog letter)

-• Education and advocacy for your assistant animals or service animals
+- Education and advocacy for your assistant animals or service animal

-• If for any reason you are not a good fit for us working together, I will be sure to refer you to other resources so you can obtain services.
-I will not charge when I am unable to help my clients.
+- If for any reason you are not a good fit for us working together, I will be sure to refer you to other resources so you can obtain the mental health services that you need.
+I will not charge you when I am unable to help my clients and try to give you a heads up in advance.

 What is the difference between a Psychiatric Service Dog and an Emotional Support Animal (AKA assistance animal or ESA)?

-psychiatric service dog is specifically trained, by yourself or a professional, to complete a task, or attend to a need related to a mental health disability.
+Service Dogs – It is uncommon for me to provide a psychiatric service dog letter.
+A PSA is specifically trained, by yourself or a professional, to complete a task, or attend to a need related to a mental health disability.
 The dog might respond to a command, or sense a need (such as a panic attack), and then perform an action (such as nuzzling, laying on the person, etc.).
 PSA’s or psychiatric service dogs are allowed to accompany you to most public places, such as stores, planes, gyms, etc. Your rights to have a psychiatric service dog in Texas are federally protected by the ADA (Americans for Disability Act), HUD (Housing and Urban Development), and the FHA (Fair Housing Act).
+That being said, if you ever do get “pushback,” from a store (for example), it may be because the establishment does have the capacity to accommodate the service animal.
+In my opinion, it is best to go to a different establishment that is more understanding.
+The goal is to reduce distress, not aggravate distress.

-On the other hand, an ESA or Assistance Animal does not have to be specially trained, can be any type of animal (cat, bird…), and a person can have more than one emotional support animal.
-An ESA helps improve a person’s mental health by living with and accompanying their person as a comfort animal.
+Emotional Support Animals – Most people want an emotional support animal (not a service dog).
+An ESA or Assistance Animal does not have to be specially trained, can be any type of animal (cat, bird…), and a person can have more than one emotional support animal.
+An ESA helps improve a person’s mental health by living with and accompanying them for housing.
 While a service dog can go to public places, an ESA might not necessarily be allowed into public places (like stores or gyms) unless the owner/manager of the location grants permission.
-Your rights to have an emotional support animal in Texas are federally protected by the ADA (Americans for Disability Act), HUD (Housing and Urban Development), and the FHA (Fair Housing Act).
+Your rights to have an emotional support animal in Texas are federally and state protected by the ADA (Americans for Disability Act), HUD (Housing and Urban Development), and the FHA (Fair Housing Act).

 How is an ESA Letter or Service Dog Letter helpful?